Awards, Scholarships and Bursaries

 Diamond Jubilee Scholarships

-The Sinai Health Diamond Jubilee Scholarship was created in recognition of Mount Sinai Hospital's 75th Anniversary.
+The Sinai Health Diamond Jubilee Scholarship was created in recognition of Mount Sinai Hospital's 75th anniversary.
 This scholarship supports the attainment of higher education for the children of Sinai Health employees.
-The award consists of two one-time scholarships in the amount of $1,000 for students attending a post-secondary institution and is awarded annually.
+The award consists of two one-time scholarships of $1,000 for students attending a post-secondary institution and is awarded annually.

 Donald E. Low Bursary

-The Donald E. Low Bursary Fund was established in honour of Dr. Low who served as the Microbiologist-in-Chief at Mount Sinai Hospital for more than 25 years.
-It was his wish that this bursary be established to allow an individual who was studying or practicing in the field of microbiology to travel to the microbiology department at Mount Sinai or another microbiology laboratory to expand their knowledge in the field by learning a new laboratory technique, management tool or other relevant skill.
+The Donald E. Low Bursary Fund was established in honour of Dr. Low, who served as the Microbiologist-in-Chief at Mount Sinai Hospital for more than 25 years.
+It was his wish that this bursary be established to allow an individual who is studying or practising in the field of microbiology to travel to the Microbiology Department at Mount Sinai or another microbiology laboratory.
+This will expand their knowledge in the field by learning a new laboratory technique, management tool or other relevant skill.

 The Lloyd S.D.
-Fogler, QC, Award of Excellence was established in 1997 in recognition of Lloyd Fogler’s outstanding tenure as Chairman of the Board from 1992-1997.
+Fogler, KC, Award of Excellence was established in 1997 in recognition of Lloyd Fogler’s outstanding tenure as chair of the board from 1992 to 1997.
 The award recognizes his long-standing commitment to Mount Sinai and its Lunenfeld-Tanenbaum Research Institute.
 It is awarded to an investigator or group of investigators within Sinai Health whose recent research contributions have had a significant impact at the highest level of international excellence.

 Rose Torno Bursary